sammie-hub/oshop-angular/README.md

 ## Development server

-For testing purpose it is deployed in Firebase Hosting.
+For testing purpose it is deployed in Firebase Hosting and uses Firebase Realtime Database.
 Please click on below link to view the site.

  `https://oshop-c9313.web.app/index.html`.

 # To-Do List
+- Develop Product Catalog.
+-  Product Management.
+- Develop Check-out
+- Develop Shopping Cart
 - Develop REST Apis in JAVA Spring Boot and remove dependency of Firebase.
 - Setup MongoDB as the backend DB.